WHLY: History

-Times Communications' LMA with Artistic Media Partners expired, and from December 8, 2006 until May 1, 2013 Times leased WHLY to St. Thomas More Foundation, which debuted an EWTN Catholic format.
+Times Communications' LMA with Artistic Media Partners expired, and from December 8, 2006, until May 1, 2013, Times leased WHLY to St. Thomas More Foundation, which debuted a Catholic format featuring EWTN programming.
 The FCC generally enforced a policy that both an original standard AM band station, and its expanded band twin, had to remain under common ownership.
 Therefore, in 2013 the FCC denied a request to separately transfer the expanded band station, now WDND, to the St. Thomas More Foundation.
+On May 1, 2013, WHLY adopted its current regional Mexican format as "La Raza 1580 AM".

 The FCC's initial policy for expanded band authorizations was that both the original station and its expanded band counterpart could operate simultaneously for up to five years, after which owners would have to turn in one of the two licenses, depending on whether they preferred the new assignment or elected to keep the original frequency, although this deadline was extended multiple times.
 It was ultimately decided to remain on the original frequency, and the license for WDND on 1620 kHz was cancelled on April 15, 2019, with WHLY remaining on the air at 1580 kHz.